 - Personal resilience and adaptability to respond to and manage the demands of working in the evolving health and social care sectors.

-- Demonstrate due regard for dignity, respect for persons, confidentiality and equal opportunities.
+- Demonstrate due regard for dignity, respect for persons, and confidentiality.

 - Willingness to learn and engage in lifelong learning and support the development and achievement of high quality care in occupational therapy.

 - To be accepted on the course you must have a successful outcome from an Enhanced Disclosure and Barring Service (DBS) clearance and occupational health clearance, as well as an up-to-date immunisation record including Hepatitis B.